nescampos/coralmultichannel/README.md

-# Multi-Channel Assistant API
+# Coral Multi-Channel Assistant

-An intelligent virtual assistant API specialized with multi-channel integration for WhatsApp (Twilio and native WhatsApp Business API), Telegram, Email, SIP, and WebRTC.
+An intelligent virtual assistant specialized with multi-channel integration for WhatsApp (Twilio and native WhatsApp Business API), Telegram, Email, SIP, and WebRTC.

 ## 🚀 Features

+- Integration with [Coral Protocol](https://www.coralprotocol.org/) for multiagent support and connection with external agents built the technology.
 - Intelligent virtual assistant using OpenAI or compatible services
 - Automatic conversation handling per user
 - Multi-channel integration: